MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/simple-controls-missing.md

 ---
 title: The simple controls are missing for a SharePoint Online document library
-description: This article explains an issue where the simple controls are missing for a SharePoint Online document library, and provides a solution.
+description: This article explains an issue where the simple controls are missing for a SharePoint document library, and provides a solution.
 author: helenclu
 manager: dcscontentpm
 search.appverid: